elipickh/AWS-EC2-script--Install-R-RStudio/README.md

-# AWS-EMR-bootstrap: Install-R-RStudio
+# AWS-EC2-bootstrap: Install-R-RStudio
-EMR script to download and install the latest versions of R and RStudio (with option for R packages).
+Bash script to download and install the latest versions of R and RStudio (including a custom list of R packages) in EC2.